LOADING ...

 officer's-name-and-any-other-kind-of-thing-you-gotta-say", and for

-forty-five minutes and nobody understood a word he said, but we had
+forty-five and nobody understood a word that he said, but we had

-fun out the forms and playing with the pencils on the bench there,
+fun filling out the and playing with the pencils on the bench there,

-and I filled out the massacre with the part harmony, and wrote it
+and I filled out the massacre with the four harmony, and wrote it

-down there, just like it was, and was fine and I put down the
+down there, just like it was, and everything was and I put down the

 other side, in the middle of the other side, away from everything on